nbeversl/urtext-sublime/example project/README.txt

 │   └── Linking to outside resources >00q
 │       ├── Web >00o
 │       └── Files >00p
+├── project_settings Node >000
-├── File and Node Organization: >00r
+├── File and Node Organization >00r
 │   ├── Tree-like: Extending node trees beyond the file level >00t │   │   └── nodes can only have one parent (at a time), although multiple nodes may share the same parent.
 See 7 >00s │   ├── Acyclic or Wiki/Web-like >00v